Book A Consultation!

 With my experience-built, deep understanding of aggressive dog behavior, including its causes and remedies, I fully support the proposed updates to the breed specific legislation (BSL), and here’s why:

-First, I can affirm though experience that breed is NOT a useful predictor of aggression.
+I can affirm though experience that breed is NOT a useful predictor of aggression.
 I wager my personal safety on this fact several times each week.
 Breed is merely a rough guideline for temperament and physical capacity.
 Now, of course, a larger, stronger, more determined dog is going to be more dangerous if acting out physically, that said, size is the most important factor here, not breed.
 Yet, a size restriction law would not be fair or desirable.

-Next, there’s a wide range of individuality within each breed, and like every other breed, the vast majority of Pitties are both dog and human friendly, and thus each dog, Pit Bull or otherwise, ought to be judged on its personal history and not it’s lineage.
+There’s a wide range of individuality within each breed, and like every other breed, the vast majority of Pitties are both dog and human friendly, and thus each dog, Pit Bull or otherwise, ought to be judged on its personal history and not it’s lineage.
 Under the current legislation, many well-behaved, safe dogs, and their families are negatively affected.
 And, folks with BSL breeds who move to Denver from out of town are being forced to either give up their dog or lie about it, both of which are unacceptable options.

 There are many other grounds on which we could critique the state of the current legislation, but as a canine behavior expert, who works with families on their dogs’ behavior nearly every day, these are the reasons closest to me.
 Thank you for taking the time to listen, and for your consideration of this proposed update.